status-im/nim-json-rpc/README.md

   "Hello " & input
 ```

-The strings are converted to JSON using the [JsonConv flavor](https://status-im.github.io/nim-json-serialization/reference.html#flavors) of [nim-json-serialization](https://github.com/status-im/nim-json-serialization) - for each type that is used in the API, a corresponding serialization declaration tells `json_rpc` how to convert it to JSON, either using the defaults or by overriding `readValue` and `writeValue`.
+The conversion to and from JSON is done using the [JsonConv flavor](https://status-im.github.io/nim-json-serialization/reference.html#flavors) of [nim-json-serialization](https://github.com/status-im/nim-json-serialization).
+For each type used in the API, a serialization declaration tells `json_rpc` how to convert it to JSON, either using defaults or by overriding `readValue` and `writeValue`.

 `json_rpc` will recursively parse the Nim types in order to produce marshalling code.
 This marshalling code uses the types to check the incoming JSON fields to ensure they exist and are of the correct kind.